Hypernova101/MihirBapatStudent/index.md

 <img align="center" style="border:10px outset silver;" src="{{site.baseurl}}/images/Freeform.png" height="300px" alt="about"/>

+This is my about me picture.

-This image shows the logo of my favorite soccer team, Liverpool FC.
+This picture shows a lot about my life.
+It shows my favorite soccer team, Liverpool FC.

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.